Intrinsic Diophantine approximation on the unit circle and its Lagrange spectrum: Combinatorial characterization of admissible sequences

-A \emph{section} of a doubly infinite word is obtained by fixing a base point.
-Rigorously speaking, a \emph{section} of a doubly infinite word $B$ is an element in the equivalence class $B$.
-A section of $B$ can be written as a concatenation $E^*|F$ for some $E, F\in \mathscr{A}^{\mathbb{N}}$.
-Conversely, any two elements $E, F\in \mathscr{A}^{\mathbb{N}}$, when concatenated, gives rise to a section $E^*|F$ of a doubly infinite word.

-In this paper, we will use two sets of alphabets $\{a, b\}$ and $\{ a, b, a^{\vee}\}$.
 For a finite word $w$ on $\{a, b\}$, we will say $w$ is \emph{odd} if $w$ contains an odd number of $b$'s, and is \emph{even} otherwise.
 For any word $w$ on $\{a, b, a^{\vee}\}$, finite, infinite, or doubly infinite, we define $w^{\vee}$ to be the word obtained by attaching $\vee$ to each letter in $w$, subject to the rule

 The empty word will be regarded unchanged under ${}^{\vee}$.
 By definition, taking $\vee$ commutes with concatenation, that is,

 for $w_1$ and $w_2$, which can be finite or infinite to one direction.